Daniel6/SoftSysDubstepDucks/reports/prelim.md

 ### Preliminary Results
 #### Tracker Server and Client
 The tracker server and client have established basic communications.
 The client is able to register itself on the tracker, and also receive a list of all other registered peers.
 This is enough to move forwards with although it could benefit from more robustness.
+Here we see an example of a client connecting and registering with the tracker, and then a new client retrieving the first client's IP from the tracker.

 ![example](../images/tracker-example.png)

 #### File Deconstruction and Reconstruction